-Thus, if you’re planning to get into fishing using these supreme boats, then you might be wondering how safe these boats are.
+Thus, if you plan to fish using these supreme boats, you might wonder how safe these boats are.
 Can bass boats handle rough water?

 Well, let’s be clear.
 No boat is designed precisely for rough waters.
-After all, which structure of wood and aluminum can be sufficient enough to defeat the sea as it roars?
+After all, which wood and aluminum structure can be sufficient to defeat the water as it roars?
 Different kinds of boats perform differently in rough waters.

 Are Bass Boats Safe for Rough Waters?